rforbiodatascience25/group_25_project/README.md

 ## AI Use Declaration

-Portions of this code and documentation were assisted by AI tools (e.g., ChatGPT).
+Portions of this code and documentation were assisted by AI tools (e.g., ChatGPT, Copilot).
 All code is reviewed, tested, and maintained by the project authors.